numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 \textbf{Algorithm 1} describes the process of generating a permutation using a series of truncated uniform swaps.
 The parameters for generating these permutations are:

-- :math:`D`, the number of variables,
+  - :math:`n`, the number of variables,
   - :math:`n_s`, the number of swaps.
-Values proportional to :math:`D` will allow to make the next parameter the only free one,
+Values proportional to :math:`n` will allow to make the next parameter the only free one,
   - :math:`r_s`, the swap range and eventually the only free parameter.
 The swap range can be equivalently defined in the form :math:`rs = \ceil{r_rd}, with :math:`r_r \in [0, 1]`.
-Each variable moves in average about :math:`r_r × 50%` of the maximal distance :math:`D`.
+Each variable moves in average about :math:`r_r × 50%` of the maximal distance :math:`n`.

 The indexes of the variables are taken in a random order thanks to the permutation :math:`\pi`.
 This is done to avoid any bias with regards to which variables are selected as first swap variables when less